 Birth Trauma Awareness Week (BTAW) is held in July each year.
-The theme for 2023 is Postpartum Post Traumatic Stress Disorder (PTSD).
+The theme for 2024 is Informed Consent.

 1 in 10 women emerges from childbirth with PTSD.
 The devastating impacts of this type of trauma suffer from a lack of awareness and progress, meaning that families continue to suffer in silence.